-- $200 with a high deductible health plan (HDHP): The member the pay full out-of-pocket price ($200), unless he’s already met his deductible for the year.
+- $200 with a high deductible health plan (HDHP): The member will pay the full out-of-pocket price ($200), unless he's already met his deductible for the year.
 In 2018 HDHPs must have a minimum family deductible of $2600.1

 - $45 with a copay plan: With a straight copay plan the member would pay an average of $45 for an office visit copay.